The School of City and Regional Planning has a rich history, dating back to 1952 when planning instruction first began at Georgia Tech.

 The Action Plan for the Fort Macpherson Community MCRP studio project receives an American Planning Association National Student Project Award.

-Steve French is appointed Dean of the College of Architecture (now College of Design).
+2013 - Steven French is appointed Dean of the College of Architecture (now College of Design).

 Thomas Hamed (MCRP Class of '15) is elected to the APA Student Representatives Council, Executive Committee.

 Jesse Zaro-Moore's (MCRP Class of '14) paper, Notes from the Field on NSP1,NSP2, and NSP3: Policy Alternatives for Mitigating the Effects of Foreclosed and Abandoned Properties on Neighborhoods, receives the Edward McClure award for best master's student paper from the Association of Collegiate Schools of Planning.